aaa-ncnu-ie/front-end-test-project/README.md

 - Internet Explorer 11

 ## Coding Standards
 When working on the project use consistent coding style.
-Try to follow what's already in Chisel - EditorConfig, stylelint, ESLint (see [Code Quality](https://www.getchisel.co/docs/development/code-quality/)), [ITCSS](https://www.getchisel.co/docs/development/itcss/), etc.

 ## Project Deadline
-Take your time but try to deliver it within 2 weeks time.
-If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.
+Take your time but try to deliver it within by Monday..via Git.
+You can commit to this project.

 ## Quality Assurance